 Choose Udacity if

-- You’re interested in subjects like robotics, AI, programming, data science, etc.
+- You’re interested in robotics, AI, programming, data science, etc.

 - You’re interested in specific career tracks and nano degree programs